lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

 - Pixel_Data

 #### Calculating which pixel to output:
 The process for calculating which pixel to output is decently complicated, and requires many hops between VRAM units, and many arithmetic computations.
-The first step is determining whether a Sprite overlaps with the current pixel.
+The first step is determining whether a Sprite overlaps with the current pixel (If the Sprite Disable bit in Sprite_Math is on, this following step is skipped and the tile pixel is passed through).
 The way to do this is simple: A sprite is always an 8x8 image, and so for each axis (x & y) you subtract the sprite position from the pixel position.
-If the result is between 0 and 7, then you have an overlap.
+If the result is between 0 and 7, then you have an overlap (when calculating the overlap, the Shake bit from Sprite_Math is added to the Sprite X position).
 In the event of an overlap, the PXC calculates which pixel it needs to grab from the Sprite ROM.
 How it does this is detailed in the ***Pixel Math*** section.

 Once the Sprite Pixel Address is passed to the Sprite ROM, the resulting Pixel byte is returned to the PXC.
-Then
+Now the PXC has both pixel bytes, it splits them both into high and low pixels.
+Then, if the Sprite pixel is transparent, the tile data is output and padded with zeros to become 6 bits.
+Otherwise, the sprite pixel is output, and the output is padded with the values of Palette0 (bit 4) and Palette1 (bit 5).
+At this point, the PXC's job is complete, and the pixel is stored in the Pixel Buffer for the following cycle.

+#### Pixel Math
+Earlier I mentioned that the PXC does some funky calculations to determine which sprite pixel it wants to select.
+The PXC performs many functions, and each correspond to a bit in Sprite_Math, so I will just explain what each one does:

+##### Basic Calculation:
+The general format of any PXC sprite calculation starts with taking the Pixel position and comparing it against each of the 4 Concurrent Sprites stored inside the OAM.
+This is done by subtracting the position of the Sprite from the Pixel Position.
+To further explain with an example, say you wanted to output the top left pixel at the current screen pixel.
+Since the X and Y coordinates correspond to that top left corner, the screen coordinates and the sprite position should produce a zero sum after the subtraction.
+Instead, say you wanted to output the 6th pixel on the 3rd rank/line.
+The X position of the screen pixel is 6 larger than the sprite location.
+The same logic applies to the Y position.
+You can then see how the difference between the position always indicates which pixel of the sprite needs to be printed.

+##### Transformations:
+It would be no fun, and a little tedious, if all the PPU could do was print static sprites.
+To save on space, and because it is conceptually easy to implement, we are adding the feature of sprite transformations.
+The 3 bits that select which sprite transformation to do are the

 <br>